Commanding Humanoid by Free-form Language: A Large Language Action Model with Unified Motion Vocabulary: Experiments

 \paragraph{Baselines.} To comprehensively demonstrate the advantages of our model in terms of both motion quality and physical executability for text-to-humanoid, we compare against several state-of-the-art baselines: 1) \textbf{MDM+Retarget} \citep{tevethuman} kinematically retargets MDM-generated motion to humanoid robots.
-2) \textbf{OmniH2O} \citep{tevethuman, he2025omnih2o} uses motion diffusion model to produce kinematic human motions followed by retargeting and an imitation policy to obtain physical humanoid motions.
+2) \textbf{OmniH2O} \citep{tevethuman, he2025omnih2o} uses MDM to produce kinematic human motions followed by retargeting and an imitation policy.
 3) \textbf{UH-1} \citep{11203143} trains a decoder-only transformer to map text descriptions into humanoid motion with a retargeted humanoid motion-text dataset.
 4) \textbf{LangWBC} \citep{shao2025langwbc} distills a CVAE-based policy to simultaneously capture text semantics and sample actions.
-5) \textbf{RLPF} \citep{yue2025rl} is a recent approach exploring physical feedback to constrain the kinematic LLM-based human motion generator, which is also followed by a post-process of motion retargeting and tracking.
-Implementation details of baselines and experimental results for building a unified motion vocabulary and distilling the vocab-directed controller are provided in the Supplement.
+5) \textbf{RLPF} \citep{yue2025rl} explores physical feedback to constrain the kinematic LLM-based human motion generator, which is also followed by a post-process of motion retargeting and tracking.
+Besides text-to-humanoid, refer to Appendix for more experiments and ablation results for building unified motion vocabulary~\ref{sec:quantization} and distilling vocab-directed controller~\ref{sec:distillation}.
+6) \textbf{UniAct}\citep{jiang2025uniact} provides multi-modal unified motion generation, and we use its text-to-motion (T2M) branch as our baseline.